Telemedicine is an opportunity to change the way we live and significantly contribute to climate change

 Barack Obama, Former US President says “We are the first generation to feel the effect of climate change and the last generation who can do something about it.”

-There is a moral responsibility on all of us to find ways to reduce climate change.
+There is a responsibility on all of us to find ways to stall this climate change.
 One of the major contributing factors to global warming is the emission of greenhouse gases which trap heat and make the planet warmer.
 An article by Environmental Protection Agency (EPA) suggests that Transportation is the biggest contributor to greenhouse gases emission at 27% followed by Electricity at 25% and Industry at 24%.
 Hence, the more we minimise our travel, the lesser greenhouse gases we will emit, in turn, stalling global warming to some extent.